Mohammedirfan1301/College/README.md

 Includes:

-Computing I & II using the language C, as well as lab work.
+Computing I & II using C, as well as related lab work.

-Computing III using C++.
+Computing III & Computing IV using C++, with OOP principals throughout.

 Computer Organization and Assembly Language Programming using MIPS and some IA32.

-Future: more C++ and possibly Java and/or other languages.
+Android Development using Java and with examples of various Android Apps I created.

+Logic Design labs.

+Future: GUI Programming and Computer Architecture work.